 - Doctoral Student

-Louisa Lincoln’s research examines sustainable business models for nonprofit news organizations.
+Louisa Lincoln’s research examines sustainable funding models for nonprofit news and public media organizations.

 Photo Credit: Hannah Lauber